 - Exporting options are still limited

-To sum up our Luminar 4 review, it’s an impressive image editing software that will surely bring image editing into a new era.
+To sum up our Luminar version 4 review, it’s an impressive image editing software that will surely bring image editing into a new era.
 Never before has it been so easy and quick to edit your photos and achieve such striking results.
 Using this program, you can automatically add filters, touch up your shots, and correct blemishes.
-The AI features are incredible, especially when it comes to replacing skies.
+The Artificial Intelligence features are incredible, especially when it comes to replacing skies.
 You can produce natural, eye-catching shots without hours of manual editing.

 I love that you can use Luminar as a plugin for Adobe Lightroom or Photoshop to streamline your workflow.
 But it’s also comprehensive and powerful enough to use as a standalone app, editing your photos from start to finish.
 The interface is uncluttered and simple to navigate for a great user experience.

 Luminar 4 would be a brilliant investment for any photographer from beginner to pro.
 But landscape and portrait photographers stand to gain the most from the awesome AI tools.
 If you’re looking to escape the Adobe subscription model or buying your first image editing program, Luminar 4 is the ideal option to go for.